 Bloke with a Camera - the interview

 How did you get to be 'Bloke with a Camera'?
 It all started as a bit of fun really.
 Having used film for years, in 2003 I bought a little digital compact - just as a toy - and was amazed at what it could do.
 After a few months I'd taken some images I rather liked, and got them accepted for exhibition in local libraries.
 I spent loads on printing, frames and mounting card, and ended up with 40 nice exhibition prints on show.
 Did you sell any?
 Nope!
 People liked them but nobody actually wanted to buy one.
 So I was simply decorating the County's libraries free of charge and at my own expense...
 However, I was so inspired by the possibilities of digital imaging that I promptly swapped my film SLR for a DSLR, and that's where the story begins.
 How did you get from there to weddings?
-That's a bit like 'When did you do your first pole-vault?' - I've often wondered how they start.
 Thanks to a mention on a wedding forum, I got an e-mail from a couple looking for a photographer.
 They came round for a chat and we were getting on very well, and then the chap said 'Have you got any samples of wedding photos we can see?'.
 I had to reply 'No, but this is me, and this the kit I plan to do it with, and you've seen some of my other stuff - how about it?'
 And Richard and Natalie trusted me and booked me.
 From that first wedding, I got good photographs I could use to help get the second one.
 And it just snowballed from there! |

 |